 At best, a chemical BAC test may only offer speculation as to an individual's level of intoxication.
 BAC tests may not account for many of the situational and biological factors in a situation.
 Differences in body height, weight, metabolism, and other factors play an essential role in how an individual processes alcohol, but this is accounted for in the results of a BAC test.
 When it comes to a DUI charge, these factors may play a vital role in your defense.
 The Western Massachusetts DUI lawyer at The Law Offices of Joseph D. Bernard P.C. understands how important it is to take these factors into account when preparing a defense for the firm's clients.

 Protect Your Rights & Driving Privileges in Court

 It is very possible that you were arrested for DUI/OUI without being impaired or showing visible signs of intoxication.
 There are many situations where the evidence against individuals arrested for DUI are weak.
 Unfortunately, without an effective defense against these charges, misconstrued evidence and improper police procedure can still result in a DUI conviction.

-If you are facing DUI/OUI charges or the penalties of a conviction, get in touch with an OUI attorney in Western Massachusetts at The Law Offices of Joseph D. Bernard P.C. immediately.
+If you are facing DUI/OUI charges or the penalties of a conviction, get in touch with an OUI attorney in Massachusetts at The Law Offices of Joseph D. Bernard P.C. immediately.
 With nearly 20 years of experience in DUI and criminal law, the legal team has tried over 200 cases and secured countless successes.
 The firm is committed to finding positive solutions to their clients' legal issues.

 Our firm is led by a former prosecutor with working knowledge of the law and the tactics that may be used against you in court.
 Schedule your free consultation and learn how The Law Offices of Joseph D. Bernard P.C. can help you!